harrisonhuston/harrisonhuston.github.io/README.md

 education.html – This page gives an overview of my education, including courses I have completed during my master's degree, as well as the scholarship I received.
 It uses main.css as the style sheet.

 contact.html – This page provides information on contacting me.
 It uses main.css as the style sheet.
 It includes links to various pages.
--	Under profile links you will see a link to my LinkedIn page and my GitHub page.
+-	Under Profile Links you will see a link to my LinkedIn page and my GitHub page.
 -	Under Contact Information, you will see a link to my email address, which opens an email to contact me.
 Additionally, my resume will display in a new page as a PDF to be easily viewed and/or downloaded if the Resume link is clicked.